-Susy Boyd, MNR, Public Policy Coordinator, Mojave Desert Land Trust
+Susy Boyd, MNR, Master of Natural Resources, Oregon State University Public Policy Coordinator, Mojave Desert Land Trust

 Land that is set aside for conservation holds potentially high economic value as a driver of tourism and recreation.
 The good news is that recreational use of public lands allows the land to remain largely undisturbed and continue to sequester carbon, thus fulfilling a dual mission while generating local business and tax revenue.